Ada-Developers-Academy/core-unit-2/intro-to-sql/intro-to-relational-databases.md

 ## Learning Goals

 - Define SQL as a language to query SQL databases
+- Define primary key

 ## Introduction

-In Python projects, data is either temporarily stored onto a machine, or it's saved and _written_ to a machine.
+In Python projects, data is either temporarily stored onto a machine, or it's saved and _persisted_ on a machine.
 However, what does that look like?
-Does my computer look like someone else's computer?
 The following questions pop up:

 - How and where does the data get stored?
   - How is the data organized?